MicrosoftDocs/microsoft-365-community/Community/microsoft-maturity-model-how-to-people-communities.md

 ## Introduction

-The [People and Communities article](https://docs.microsoft.com/en-us/microsoft-365/community/microsoft365-maturity-model--people-and-communities-competency) provides an overview of People and Communities concepts and then details each of the 5 People and Communities maturity levels from Initial to Optimizing (100 through to 500).
+The [People and Communities article](https://docs.microsoft.com/microsoft-365/community/microsoft365-maturity-model--people-and-communities-competency) provides an overview of People and Communities concepts and then details each of the 5 People and Communities maturity levels from Initial to Optimizing (100 through to 500).
 It adopts a broadly technology-agnostic approach to the business characteristics of People and Communities, plus expected benefits.

-This article aims to specifically explore how organisations at any level could use the Microsoft 365 suite (and associated technologies) to reach a higher maturity level.
+This article aims to specifically explore how organizations at any level could use the Microsoft 365 suite (and associated technologies) to reach a higher maturity level.

 ## How to move from Initial to Repeatable (level 100 to 200)